ouya/docs/content-review-guidelines.md

 ##Introduction

-Welcome, `Cortex TV` Devs!
+Welcome, `Cortex` Devs!
 We’re thrilled you’ve decided to develop for `Forge TV`.

-We want to provide a great experience for both gamers and developers, which is why we will review all Games and Apps (read “Games”) you submit to `Cortex TV`.
+We want to provide a great experience for both gamers and developers, which is why we will review all Games and Apps (read “Games”) you submit to `Cortex`.
 Below are the guidelines we’ll use.
-Of course, we are open to any developer -- but we want all the games on `Cortex TV` to come together to make `Cortex TV` great.
+Of course, we are open to any developer -- but we want all the games on `Cortex` to come together to make `Cortex` great.

-By following the guidelines below, young grasshopper, you’ll be live on `Cortex TV` before you know it (Yeah!).
+By following the guidelines below, young grasshopper, you’ll be live on `Cortex` before you know it (Yeah!).
 We will try to keep this document as stable as possible, and communicate if we need to make changes.

 ##Speed of Reply

-We understand your need to get feedback quickly and we are committed to making this happen as it benefits you, our developers, as well as `Cortex TV’s` gamers.
+We understand your need to get feedback quickly and we are committed to making this happen as it benefits you, our developers, as well as `Cortex’s` gamers.

 Last week, it took us three days to review an average Game.
 We’ll update this weekly for you.